 Discover the Traditions, Touch the Roots

 Although Italy doesn’t celebrate Halloween like other western cultures, it has many places and symbols linked to Halloween.
 Here, you can see the celebrations from a different angle and touch on the cultural roots of the traditions.
-A trip to Italy during this period will be particularly interesting for families traveling with children.
+A trip to Italy during this period will be particularly interesting for .

 Contact us today to plan your tailor-made itinerary through the most authentic places and experiences!

-And as winter approaches, check out our post about Italy’s most enjoyable New Year traditions!
+And as winter approaches, check out about Italy’s most enjoyable New Year traditions!